-The main reason why startups provide a free trial period to their customers is to convert them to paying customers at the end of the trial.
-The biggest challenge most companies face in this endeavor is to decide the length of the days for the trial period.
-On top of this, the biggest questions that most people have is if it is necessary to have a trial period in the first place.
-The answer to this question for most software businesses is ‘yes.’
+The main reason why startups provide a free trial period to their customers is to convert them to pay at the end of the trial.
+The biggest challenge most companies face is to decide the length of the trial period.
+Another important question that many people have is, if it is even necessary to have a trial period in the first place.
+The answer to this question for most software businesses is a resounding ‘yes.’

-SaaS companies should avoid following one-size fits all trial length, as it will not work for many businesses.
-Understanding the pros and cons of a long and short trial period is essential to determine for yourself which one will fit well for your company.
+SaaS companies should avoid following one-size fits all trial length, as it won’t work for many businesses.
+Understanding the pros and cons of a long and short trial period is essential to determine which one would fit well for your company.

 The Sense of Urgency: Those who advocate using a shorter trial period believe that the users will be more anxious to use a product when there is very less time at their disposal.
 If you want the users to convert to become paying customers quickly, it is necessary to have them engaged in the product soon.
 The users who are more actively using the product in the first three days of a product is more likely to become your paying customer.

 Increase Sales Per Salesperson: When you have a shorter sales period, the salesperson will have fewer prospects that they need to manage and can, therefore, be more attentive.